opendistro/for-elasticsearch-docs/docs/trace/data-prepper-reference.md

 Option | Required | Description
 :--- | :--- | :---
-buffer_size | No | Integer, the maximum number of records the buffer accepts. batch_size | No | Integer, the maximum number of records the buffer drains after each read.
+buffer_size | No | Integer, default 512.
+The maximum number of records the buffer accepts. batch_size | No | Integer, default 8.
+The maximum number of records the buffer drains after each read.

 ## Processors